 5. Read through your dissertation again and check your research

 This is an important part of the dissertation’s final checklist.
-It is human to make mistakes while working on a project.
+It is human nature to make mistakes while working on a project.
 However, unlike spelling or grammatical mistakes, these mistakes directly impact your research.
-They become visible as the reader goes through your essay step-wise.
+They become visible as the reader goes through your essay step-by-step.
 As you read through your dissertation you might come across some miscalculations or improper words.
 Correct these small mistakes.
 Reread your analysis and conclusion.
 Are you missing a point?
 Have you explained your answer in your conclusion?

-6. Add an appropriate title/title page
+6. Add an appropriate title page

 Do not forget to add a title to your dissertation.
 It should be concise, but not too short and vague.
 It should give the reader an idea of what you are working on.
 It should also make the course for which you are writing a dissertation clear.
 If you are preparing a title page, add your name to it along with the name of your professor or dissertation advisor.